About the Physics Department

 Current Focus Areas

 A bright new star of the physics department is Information and Computational Physics.
 This area of physics develops both the foundations of information theory and the computational techniques for extracting useful information from noisy or complex data.
-Five faculty members, Profs.
-Caticha, Earle, Knuth, Goyal and Lunin contribute to this area, which has rapidly lifted Albany to a level of international prominence in the field.
+Six faculty members, Profs.
+Caticha, Earle, Knuth, Goyal, Lunin, and Petrucelli, contribute to this area, which has rapidly lifted Albany to a level of international prominence in the field.
 Applications are widely varied, including the development of autonomous robotics for exploring space, and providing new understanding of the structure of quantum mechanics, of electronic spectra and of neurological function.
 This area of development is closely tied to another rising star of the department, biophysics, which includes Profs.
 Das, Earle, Knuth, and MacDonald.
 The particle physics group (Profs.
-Ernst and Alam) is well-known and is active on the ATLAS experiment at CERN; easily one of the world's most high-profile scientific experiments.
+Alam, Ernst, and Jain) is well-known and is active on the ATLAS experiment at CERN, easily one of the world's most high-profile scientific experiments.
 The complex nature of particle physics experiments requires parallel processing of massive remote datasets.
 The department has also maintained strength in two areas related to materials physics, x-ray and electron analysis (Profs.
 Kuan, Lanford and MacDonald).

 We graduate about 20 BS students per year (out of 2500 in the US) and 5 PhD students (out of about 1000 nationally)